-If a pupil who is/or has been the subject of a child protection plan changes school, the Designated Senior Person will inform the social worker responsible for the case and transfer the appropriate records to the Designated Senior Person at the receiving school, in a secure manner, and separate from the child's academic file.
+If a student who is/or has been the subject of a child protection plan changes school, the Designated Senior Person will inform the social worker responsible for the case and transfer the appropriate records to the Designated Senior Person at the receiving school, in a secure manner, and separate from the child's academic file.

-The Designated Senior Person is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
+The Designated Senior Person is responsible for making the senior leadership team aware of trends in behaviour that may affect student welfare.
 If necessary, training will be arranged.

-10. COMMUNICATION WITH PARENTS
+10.COMMUNICATION WITH PARENTS

-<Name of school> will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.
+The Nobel School will ensure the Child Protection Policy is available publicly via the school website.